Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/3-analyze-data-create-excel-spreadsheet.md

     If you installled Pandas in the previous lesson, you don't have to install it again.
 But it's important to install OpenPyXL because you will use it in the next exercise.

 1. In the previous lesson, you downloaded a small CSV containing information about flight arrivals and departures for a single day.
-Let's download a much larger one that contains information for an entire month of flights.
+Let's download a much larger one that contains data for an entire month.

     Create a directory to serve as your project directory and `cd` into it.
 Then use this command to download a CSV file containing the information on flight delays incurred during the previous month: